acv-auctions/Butane/README.md

 a little easier.
 It exposes an "SQL-like" DDL for creating, updating, and deleting documents, along with sorting and filtering.

-##### At the moment, it is recommended not to execute queries against production projects unless you know what you're doing.
+##### At the moment, it is highly recommended not to execute queries against production projects unless you know what you're doing.

+Before starting, you'll need a service account credentials file for a Firebase project.
+This can be found via your project's settings page under the "Service accounts" tab. **This file should be treated as a private key.**

 #### Running locally